-Although one would have to search pretty hard to find an authentic snug in this modern day, prior to the 1960’s, they were quite common.
+Although one would have to search pretty hard to find an authentic snug in this modern day, prior to the 1960’s they were quite common.

 Social conventions at the time prohibited respectable women from being seen drinking inside a pub.
-Instead, in a small, screened-off room attached to the end of a bar, women — along with men of the cloth, and possibly even a policeman — could enjoy a pint served through a small door to protect their privacy.
+Instead, in a small, screened-off room attached to the end of a bar, women — along with men of the cloth and possibly even a policeman — could enjoy a pint served through a small door to protect their privacy.
 Also in the snug, the matchmaker, usually a trusted old man, would discretely arrange marriages between the sons and daughters of local farmers and shopkeepers.

 Those days and traditions are now in the past — everyone is welcome in each of our pubs.
-The pub we call “The Snug” has evolved from a small and nearly hidden venue to something a little larger, but still brimming with traditional entertainment and volunteers ready to slake your thirst with one of many satisfying drinks.
-Your captain, ‘Mick’ Downey, and his team invite you to stop by for a while and enjoy what many consider to be the most comfortable pub at Peoria Irish Fest!
+The pub we call “The Snug” has evolved from a small and nearly hidden venue into the cornerstone of what we lovingly call “The Whiskey District” of Peoria Irish Fest.
+The Snug is a little larger than it once was, but it is still brimming with traditional entertainment and volunteers ready to slake your thirst with one of many satisfying drinks.
+Your captains, ‘Mick’ Downey and newcomer Stephanie Marshall, along with a team of volunteers, invite you to stop by for a while and enjoy what many consider to be the most comfortable pub at Peoria Irish Fest!